In this article, Lori discusses the mistakes that donors make when giving to disaster recovery. Read it here.

 The situation in Philippines is slowly improving but emergency funding needs still total $300 million, most of it for emergency...
 Read more »

 Dear Fellow Funders: I hope that many of you are considering allocating funds for the devastation wreaked by Typhoon Haiyan....
 Read more »

 The devastation and destruction from Hurricane Sandy is unimaginable.
 Across 16 states and several nations, millions of lives have been affected.
 While more than $400 million has been raised for immediate relief efforts, recovery is expected to take up to five more years in the US, and even longer in the Caribbean.

 The CDP Hurricane Sandy Disaster Fund gives donors an opportunity to maximize the impact of their generosity to support the full life cycle of the disaster.
-To date, we have raised close to $500,000, including a match gift of $200,000 from The Patterson Foundation.
-Through CDP’s unparalleled expertise in disaster management and grantmaking, we will invest in projects and initiatives that:
+The Fund raised close to $500,000, including a match gift of $200,000 from The Patterson Foundation.
+Through CDP’s unparalleled expertise in disaster management and grantmaking, we are investing in projects and initiatives that: